tobilg/sql-workbench-embedded/README.md

       element.innerHTML = `<code>${this.code}</code>`;
       this.$refs.container.appendChild(element);

-      this.embed = new window.SQLWorkbench.Embeddedded(element, this.options);
+      this.embed = new window.SQLWorkbench.Embedded(element, this.options);
     }
   },
   beforeUnmount() {